Keith Urban Gets the 'Right Sound' — in Hotel Bathroom! See Nicole Kidman's Photo of Her Husband

 Keith Urban will go to great lengths for his music.

-Nicole Kidman, 51, shared a picture of her husband, 50, recording a song in an unconventional spot on Saturday — a hotel bathroom.
-On a chair set up next to the toilet and in front of the shower, Urban wore a headset as he strummed on an electric banjo that appeared to be hooked up to recording equipment.
+Nicole Kidman shared a picture of her husband recording a song in an unconventional spot on Saturday — a hotel bathroom.
+On a chair set up next to the toilet and in front of the shower, Urban, 50, wore a headset as he strummed on an electric banjo that appeared to be hooked up to recording equipment.
 He wore a black shirt, gray shorts, and sneakers for the jam session.

 “Whatever it takes to get the right sound when you’re recording.
-Nothing like the acoustics in a hotel bathroom,” the Big Little Lies actress wrote on Instagram.
+Nothing like the acoustics in a hotel bathroom,” the Big Little Lies actress, 51, wrote on Instagram.

 Urban is currently on his 58-city Graffiti U tour, which began in June.